 The main goal of this study is to find out the highest dose of the combination medicine that is safe to give children and young adults with these brain tumors.
 Researchers also want to learn about the good and bad effects of these drug combinations, as well as learn more about how your body absorbs, processes and removes these drugs from your body (pharmacokinetics).

 Participants will also have the option to participate in additional studies.
 These may include additional blood tests and tests on the already removed tumor.
 These studies will help researchers better understand the molecular makeup of your type of brain tumor and better inform research about your tumor’s response to therapy.
 You will not get a direct health benefit from these optional studies.
 However, the results may help people with the same type of tumor in the future.
 The goal of this research is to eventually improve the ability to match therapy with your type of tumor.

 SJDAWN Quick VIew Sponsors St. Jude Children's Research Hospital ClinicalTrials.gov identifier NCT02808650 Trial Start Date April 2018 Estimated Enrollment 108 Study Type Interventional Study Phase Phase I Conditions Brain tumors Ages Please see above for specific strata ages.
 Principal investigator Giles Robinson, MD Co-investigators Paul Northcott, PhD

 Martine Roussel, PhD

-Study Sites St. Jude Children's Research Hospital and collaborating sites in the U.S. For a consultation or to discuss SJDAWN St. Jude Physician/Patient Referral Office
+Study Sites St. Jude Children's Research Hospital For a consultation or to discuss SJDAWN St. Jude Physician/Patient Referral Office

 St. Jude Children’s Research Hospital